 Anemia is caused by the body not generating enough healthy red blood cells, either because the blood cells are not nourished enough or there are simply fewer of them being made.
-While there are several types of genetic anemia, most anemia caused by nutritional deficits.
+While there are several types of genetic anemia, most forms of anemia are caused from nutritional deficiencies (typically iron or vitamin B12)

-Many of the symptoms of anxiety and panic attacks are very similar to those of anemia, and anemia itself may cause some anxiety symptoms.
-For many, this causes a great deal of worry, which is why in this article we'll explore the links between anxiety and anemia.
+Many of the symptoms anxiety and panic attacks are similar to those associated with anemia and related problems may occur..
+For many, this causes substantial worry, which is why this article will explore the connection between anxiety and anemia.

 Similar Symptoms for Different Diseases